Gamemode4Dev/GM4_Datapacks/gm4_better_armour_stands/README.md

 <img src="images/better_armour_stands.webp" alt="Better Armour Stands Example" width="350"/> <!--$localAssetToURL--> <!--$modrinth:replaceWithVideo--> <!--$pmc:delete-->

 ### Features
-- All armor stands have arms by default
+- All armour stands have arms by default
-- Write commands into a Book and Quill to control your armor stands
+- Write commands into a Book and Quill to control your armour stands
     - [Click Here](https://wiki.gm4.co/wiki/Better_Armour_Stands#Codes) to see a full list of codes
 - Copy and Paste poses
 - Make custom statues